2025-26 Academic Catalog

 This guideline is not applicable to the business core.
 There are no limitations to the number of courses that can be double-counted towards minors and/or certificates within the College.

 The Wilson College of Business may impose additional admission requirements for students wishing to declare a minor or a second Wilson College of Business major.
 Eligibility to declare a minor or a second Wilson College of Business major is based on competitive GPA and space availability.
-Students may obtain a copy of these requirements from Wilson College of Business Advising (CBB 5) in the Wilson College of Business.

 Only graduate courses (course numbers 5000 or above) will apply to a graduate degree, even if the undergraduate course number (4999 or less) is listed.
 No exceptions will be made.